KunalChoudhary521/Angular-SpringMVC/README.md

 }
 ```

 When you run the Spring application through an IDE (ex.
 IntelliJ) and browse to `http://localhost/ui/`, you will see the root component of the application.
 This is tomcat embedded server ([tomcat-embed-jasper maven dependency](https://github.com/KunalChoudhary521/Angular-SpringMVC/blob/master/pom.xml)) serving files from the `/src/main/webapp/ng-dist` folder.
-This configuration is sufficient to route to the home page of the Angular application; however, visiting any routes in [app-routing.module.ts](https://github.com/KunalChoudhary521/Angular-SpringMVC/blob/master/src/main/webapp/tour-of-heroes/src/app/app-routing.module.ts) is not possible yet.
+This configuration is sufficient to route to the home page of the Angular application; however, visiting any routes in [app-routing.module.ts](https://github.com/KunalChoudhary521/Angular-SpringMVC/blob/master/src/main/webapp/tour-of-heroes/src/app/app-routing.module.ts) is not yet possible.
 When a request is made to a certain path (ex. `/ui/dashboard`), Spring MVC looks for a controller method for such a path and does not find one.
 As a result, the application returns **404 – not found**.
 Spring MVC needs to hand-off routing to the Angular for these UI routes.
 There are 2 ways to achieve this:
 1. Define sub-paths in the `value` attribute of the @GetMapping annotation.
 This works if your UI has few routes, or if you are using Spring MVC 3 or lower.
 ```java
 @Controller